nhatvu148/design-gurus/README.md

 ## Commands Overview

-These are useful commands for working with different runtimes (Bun, Node.js, and Deno) and managing Deno's caching, modules, and directories.
+These are useful commands for working with different runtimes (Node.js, and Deno) and managing Deno's caching, modules, and directories.

 1. **Benchmark runtimes:**